V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

   create filters inline to the goal
 On what bases should I filter?
 There are three types of informations
-1) Irrelevant information (usele which are always useless.
+1) Irrelevant information (useless info) they are rajashikh like amiruth but later turn in to position
-2) Negative causing
+2) Negative causing information (gossips, willingly hearing neagtive thins)
+3) Positiv

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzI5NzE1MTEsLTIwNTQyNzgzMTksLT
+eyJoaXN0b3J5IjpbLTEwNTU5NzI2ODQsLTIwNTQyNzgzMTksLT
 E3OTk3NDY2MDAsMjY4ODc0NzcyLDcwNjc1Mjk0OCw3NjA5MDU0
 NzMsMzU0MjM2Njc3XX0=
 -->